Guide to Squash Balls

 - High-altitude balls: these are less lively than double yellow dot balls, for high-altitude locations such as Denver or Mexico City where the ball tends to fly around more quickly than at sea level

-- Doubles balls: very hard, very fast balls used in the game of squash doubles
+- Doubles balls: very hard, very fast balls used in North American squash doubles

 - Kids balls: oversized foam balls that are fun for young kids